realXtend/doc/arch_article/simple2.rst

 In this paper, we described the realXtend project and focused especially on its Entity-Component architecture which provides a general extensibility mechanism for building 3D virtual worlds.
-The Naali viewer, which is built using the EC model, is a true platform that does not get in the way of the application developer; they can create anything from a medical simulator for teachers, to action packed networked games - and always with a custom interface that exactly fits the application's purpose.
+The Tundra SDK, which is built entirely using the EC model, is a true platform that does not get in the way of the application developer;
+they can create anything from a medical simulator for teachers, to action packed networked games - and always with a custom interface that exactly fits the application's purpose.
 Seemingly fundamental elements of virtual worlds (like support for avatars) can instead be treated as an add-in functionality, so the overall architecture can make less commitment and thereby accommodate a wider range of kinds of